DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 * “Who are you?"
 (The spirit responds by flipping the Priest card, which it then flips face-down.
 It then flips the Missionary card, which it then flips face-down.
 It then flips the Shepherd card.)
 * “Are you Saint Markovia?"
 (The spirit responds by flipping the Diviner card.)
 * “Who is the Abbot?"
 (The spirit responds by flipping the Healer card, which it then flips face-down.
 It then flips the Broken One card.)
 * “What happened to the Abbot?"
-(The spirit responds by flipping the Mists card, the Marionette card, and the Enchanter card.)
+(The spirit responds by flipping the Marionette card and the Enchanter card.)
 * “How can we restore the Abbot?"
 (The spirit responds by flipping the Artifact card.)
 * “What does this artifact do?"
 (The spirit responds by flipping the Healer card.)
 * “Where can we find the artifact?"
 (The spirit responds by flipping the Darklord and Donjon cards.)
 * “How can we use the artifact once we’ve found it?"
 (The spirit responds by flipping the Warrior and Executioner cards.)
 * “Who do we need to kill?"
 (The spirit responds by flipping the Broken One card.)

-Immediately after the spirit answers the players’ thirteenth question, the players must make a DC 15 group Wisdom check.
-On a success, read:
+Immediately after the spirit answers the players’ tenth question, the players experience a series of visions.
+Read:

 <div class="description">
 <p>A rush of ethereal wind sweeps through the room—and a radiant burst of light erupts from the center of the pentagram, painting the walls in shades of silver and gold.</p>
 <p>Flashes of images flicker across your mind's eyes.
-A white-robed woman kneeling before a man with wings as white as the purest snow, who presents her with a silver statuette of a cleric kneeling in supplication.
+A white-robed woman kneeling before a man with wings as white as the purest snow, who presents her with a silver statuette of a cleric kneeling in supplication, its chest glowing with the same golden light that encircles that man's head.
 The woman, standing before a half-built structure atop a cold mountain spur, her hands calloused as she lays bricks upon a mortared wall.
 The woman, raising a golden mace above her head, a prayer upon her lips as a shadowed fortress looms above her.
 The silver statuette, sitting alone in a dark, cold tomb.
 The man, alone on a mountaintop, a veil of mist shrouding his eyes.</p>
 <p>Each image is accompanied by a surge of emotion: humility, hope, defiance, and sorrow so strong it rakes at your chest with long, bitter claws.
 But as quickly as they appeared—the visions fade, and when you open your eyes again, you find the room returned to its former state.</p>
 </div>

 > [!info]+ **Running Party NPCs**
 > Party NPCs like Ezmerelda d’Avenir and Ireena Kolyana can add depth, resonance, and additional role-playing opportunities to your campaign.
-However, it’s crucial to manage them in a way that doesn’t speal the spotlight from your players.
+However, it’s crucial to manage them in a way that doesn’t steal the spotlight from your players.
 As you do, keep these guidelines in mind:
 >
 > * **Topics of Interest**: Party NPCs should generally remain in the background, speaking up only when spoken to, or when the conversation involves a topic directly related to them or their interests.
 They might also chime in with occasional banter or commentary where it is in-character to do so.
 > * **Deference to Players**: Party NPCs should generally defer decisionmaking to the players.
 Their role is to support the players, not to lead them.
 (The sole exception lies in matters of deep personal or emotional significance to a party NPC, which may lead them to argue or even disagree with the players if doing so is in line with their character.)